-The concerns over groundwater utilization have the ring of the infamous 'tragedy of the commons' - unlimited access to a common pool, leading to its decline.
-Solutions advocated remind one of the old 'tragedy' discussions: defining access - registration of abstraction points, issuing permits, defining groundwater rights (even tradable groundwater rights).
-But the real drama appears to be that not many of these rights based solutions are around in practice.
+The concerns over groundwater utilization have the ringing of the infamous 'tragedy of the commons' - unlimited access to a common pool, leading to its decline.
+Solutions advocated are remindful of the old 'tragedy' discussion: defining access - registration of abstraction points, issuing permits, defining groundwater rights (even tradable ground water rights).
+But the real drama appears to be that not much of these rights based solutions are around in practice.

-Take this quote from a recent World Bank technical paper, for instance.
-While advocating the importance of regulating groundwater through defining rights, it also makes the point that: 'The technical, administrative and social aspects of rights definition pose a major difficulty.

-First, groundwater systems are often poorly evaluated and monitored and the quantitative basis for defining rights tends to be weak.

-Secondly, in some countries the number of wells that would need to be monitored is extremely large, many being located remotely on private land.
-Thirdly, water rights systems are socially complex and often based on deeply-embedded cultural values' (Foster et al, 2000, 68).
-Add to this the weak enforcement that prevails in many parts of the world, exemplified by the fact that many wells have for years been illegally connected to the electricity grid or have very large dues and the case for external regulation and defining groundwater entitlements becomes weak.
+Take this quote from a recent World Bank technical paper for instance.
+While advocating the importance of regulating groundwater through defining rights, it also makes the point that: 'The technical, administrative and social aspects of rights definition pose a major difficulty...First, groundwater systems are often poorly evaluated and monitored and the quantitative basis for defining rights tends to be weak.
+Second, in some countries the number of wells that would need to be monitored is extremely large, many being located remotely on private land..
+Third, water rights systems are socially complex and often based on deeply-embedded cultural values..'
+(Foster et al, 2000, 68).
+Add to this the weak enforcement that prevails in many parts of the world, exemplified by the fact that many wells for years are illegally connected to the electricity grid or have very large dues and the case for external regulation and defining groundwater entitlements becomes weak.

-1.2 Local regulation
+1.2 Self-regulation

-Local regulation - decentralized collective management of groundwater resources by water users - is often mentioned as the alternative option.
+Self-regulation - decentralized collective management of groundwater resources by water users - is often mentioned as the alternative option.
 It is either advocated as a self-standing solution, or proposed as a complement to external regulation.
 The same technical paper, quoted above, for instance states that: 'Where feasible, active self-governance is (in the long run) preferable to the imposition of government rules' (op. cit., 63).
-There are indeed examples from high-income countries, in particular the

-American West and Spain, described by Blomquist (1992), Smith (2002), Hernández-Mora et al. (2002) among others, where groundwater users have, with various degrees of success, federated to safeguard the sustainable supply of water.
+There are indeed examples from high-income countries, in particular the American West and Spain, described by Blomquist (1992), Smith (2002), Hernández-Mora et al. (2002) among others, where groundwater users have with various degrees of success federated to safeguard the sustainable supply of water.

 This document concentrates on countries with poorer economies.
-With the poorer economy usually comes a greater dependency on agriculture, a larger number of groundwater users and in general weaker external enforcement mechanisms.
-What is the scope of local regulation in groundwater in these circumstances?
+With the poorer economy usually comes a larger dependency on agriculture, a larger number of groundwater users and in general weaker external enforcement mechanisms.
+What is the scope of self-regulation in groundwater in these circumstances?

 To explore this question the document examines a number of examples of local groundwater management from Pakistan, India, Egypt and Mexico.
 These examples of local groundwater management are still few and far between - dots in a sea of no management.
-Furthermore, there appear to be no examples of groundwater users regulating groundwater quality, nor are there cases of local regulation in areas with large, unconfined aquifers.
+Furthermore, there appear to be no examples of ground water users regulating groundwater quality nor are there cases of self-regulation in areas with large unconfined aquifers.

-Yet, particularly in areas with shallow, semi-confined aquifers, collective management systems have come about, home-grown usually, sometimes quite rudimentary, but what is more important in some cases on a scale that matches the extent of groundwater overuse.
-Particularly where the impact of recharge or pumping is immediate and dramatic, local regulation has developed.
-Often, the local rules concern the shallow water-bearing strata or the groundwater travelling down to the aquifer proper.
-For this reason, it makes sense to distinguish between groundwater management and aquifer management.1
+Yet particular in areas with shallow, semiconfined aquifers collective management systems have come about, home-grown usually, sometimes quite rudimentary, but what is more important in some cases at a scale that matches the extent of groundwater overuse.
+Particularly where the impact of recharge or pumping is immediate and dramatic, self-regulation has developed.
+Often the local rules concerns the shallow water bearing strata or the ground water travelling down to the aquifer proper.
+For this reason it makes sense to make a distinction between groundwater management and aquifer management.